dcunited001/dcunited001.github.io/_posts/2018-03-07-semioteleological-revolution-a-sociophysical-phase-change.md

 ### (3?)
 Epistemic Morphology: Continuum Mechanics for the Metaphysical

+- Kant's work on epistemology was critical towards the West's understanding of how ideas would evolve in the near future, if you apply the concept of a Kantian Category to the short-term evolution of ideas.
+Here the Kantian category represents the space just beyond the known.
+By extrapolating the development of knowledge, the next set of ideas still partially occluded is the Kantian category that the current trajectory of knowledge must extend in to.

+- for a system with epistemic structures that correspond to information & beliefs, must the structures in that system always move continuously to some epistemic mutation representing a member of the kantian category?
+  - in other words, is it possible to serendipitously skip beyond the boundary of conceivable as-yet-unrevealed ideas?

 - for epistemic structures, how to get from here to there?
   - especially regarding structures that are socially distributed
   - this is complicated considering epistemic structures in limited